PuenaruIonutMarian/HRNet/README.md

 - Persistent state using Redux and Redux-Persist.
 - Responsive design with SCSS.
 - Simple routing with React Router.

+## Technologies
+This project leverages the following technologies:
+- `React`: A JavaScript library for building user interfaces.
+- `React-Redux`: A predictable state container for JavaScript apps.
+- `Redux Persist`: A library to persist and rehydrate a Redux store.
+- `TypeScript`: A strongly typed programming language that builds on JavaScript.
+- `Sass`: A preprocessor scripting language that is interpreted or compiled into CSS.
+- `Vite`: A fast build tool and development server for modern web projects.
+- `Vitest`: A blazing-fast unit test framework powered by Vite.
+- `Node.js`: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- `npm`: A package manager for JavaScript.
+- `Visual Studio Code`: A source-code editor made by Microsoft for Windows, Linux, and macOS.
+- `JSDoc`: An API documentation generator for JavaScript.

+### Prerequisites
+Before you begin, ensure you have the following installed:

+`Node.js`: Version 16.0.0 or higher.
+`npm`: Version 8.0.0 or higher, which comes with Node.js.
+`Visual Studio Code (recommended)`: A text editor optimized for building and debugging modern web and cloud applications.

 ## Installation